 Leak detectors monitor your usual water use and can turn off the water if they detect a leak.

 Alternatively, you can use your water meter to check for leaks.
 Make sure nothing is using any water in your home, turn your stop tap off and note the reading.
 Then check again after one or two hours to see if the meter reading has changed.
-If it has, there may be a leak somewhere and it’s better to contact a plumber to check it.
+If it has, there may be a leak somewhere and it’s better to contact a plumber to check it out.

 Check your lagging